CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 ### Course

 #### `Course(String name, int cp)`
-Which corresponds to the constructor of your chosen language and creates a course with the generated values.
+Which creates a course with the generated values.

 #### `getName()`
 Which returns the name of the course.